 Eau Claire is easily accessible via Interstate 94, just 90 miles east of Minneapolis, MN.
 It is also reachable by air via Minneapolis/St. Paul International Airport (shuttle service available from MSP to Eau Claire) or by a connection directly to the local Chippewa Valley Regional Airport.
 More about travel here.
 If you are going to stay here for a few days, please look at our page about Eau Claire, with our tips on how to get here, where to stay, and where to eat.

 If a cleft-lift is performed, Dr. Immerman places a drain which needs to remain in place a minimum of 4 days – but a week or longer if it is a difficult re-operative situation.
-The timing of drain removal depends on the amount of fluid coming out of the drain.
-We have had patients stay in Eau Claire for a wound check and drain removal at 5 days; or go home and come back in 5-7 days; or have a surgeon, nurse, or wound-care specialist, or family member back home remove the drain.
+The timing of drain removal depends on the amount and appearance of fluid coming out of the drain.
+We have had patients stay in Eau Claire for a wound check and drain removal at 6 days; or go home and come back in 5-7 days; or have a surgeon, nurse, or wound-care specialist, or family member back home remove the drain.
 We are happy to work with other physicians to make your recovery as easy as possible.

 Our patients come from all over the US and Canada, as you can see on the map to the right.